Malith97/android_calculator/README.md

 ## CALCULATOR

-A simple Android calculator app built with Java.
+A simple Android calculator app built with Java

 ## INFO